 - 1 and ½ cup wholemeal spelt flour

-- 1 flaxseed egg made with 1 tbsp of ground flaxseeds mixed with 3 tbsp of water, let it sit for 10 minutes
+- 1 flaxseed egg made with 1 tablespoon of ground flaxseeds mixed with 3 tablespoon of water, let it sit for 10 minutes

 - ½ cup coconut sugar